 We operate a dedicated Medical Migration Center of Excellence whose job it is to stay up to date with the latest trends and developments in Australian Medical Migration as well as deliver consistently exceptional levels of client care.

-Over the years we have advised and assisted many thousands of Nurses and medical professionals migrate to Australia and one of the most common questions we’re asked is, can I emigrate to Australia as a diploma qualified nurse?
+Over the years we have advised and assisted many thousands of Nurses and medical professionals migrate to Australia and one of the most common questions we’re asked is, can I move to Australia as a Diploma Nurse?

 Thankfully the answer is a little clearer these days although regrettably in general the answer is no, it is not possible to migrate to Australia with a Nursing Diploma unless that Diploma has been topped up to degree level.